A critical early decision for your group is whether to link in to an existing mentoring program or develop a new program.

 Setting objectives is an important part of the planning process.

 Some example objectives for mentoring programs are provided below.
-Groups can develop their own objectives, although you may find these a useful starting point.
+Groups can develop their own objectives, although you may find these a useful

 Partners can support the mentoring program in many different ways, including promoting the program, recruiting young people and mentors, providing a venue for training, financial support, and much more.

-The focus of the mentoring program (e.g. social-emotional wellbeing, individual talents and leadership, youth justice and crime prevention, identity, culture and faith, and/or education, training and employment) will influence the type of individuals, networks and organisations that your group partners with.
+The focus of the mentoring program (e.g. social emotional wellbeing, individual talents and leadership, youth justice and crime prevention, identity, culture and faith, and/or education, training and employment) will influence the type of individuals, networks and organisations that your group partners with.

 Partners may include:

-It is important to ensure that your group has the capacity and resources required to deliver a successful program.
+It is important to ensure that your group has the capacity and resources required to deliver a successful activity.
 Below is an indicative list of resources required to develop a new mentoring program.
 Groups that are linking in to existing mentoring programs are encouraged to find out what resources are required for the specific program.